How to do more with fewer employees

 3. Let employees learn and develop

-Innovations follow each other faster and faster, and the tasks and skills needed change with them.
-You need to make sure your employees keep developing and applying innovations, says Geuskens.
+Innovations follow each other faster and faster.
+You need to make sure your employees keep developing, says Geuskens.
 “On the one hand, employees should be open to change and take control of their own development.
 On the other hand, as an employer, you must provide support, resources, and time for learning.
-That doesn't always have to be a formal training.
-Some employees don't want that either.
-Informal and easily accessible learning on the job can work particularly well.
-For instance, have someone regularly shadow another colleague or department, or a company that is already a step ahead.
-Or let employees solve a problem together or try out an innovation and suggest ideas for improvement.”

 Focus on skills, not CVs

-According to Geuskens, if you want to stay future-proof, you can also start recruiting staff based on the skills that the work requires instead of selecting based on a diploma or CV alone.
-Think of skills like repairing, collaborating, communicating, reflecting, and analytical thinking.
+According to Geuskens, if you want to stay future-proof, you can also start recruiting staff based on the skills.
+Think of repairing, collaborating, communicating, reflecting, and analytical thinking.
 “The advantage is that you not only achieve better matches, but you can also select from a larger pool of candidates.
 For example, an administrative assistant, based on the similarities in skills, may very well be able to switch to care and welfare.”